galminyana/galminyana.github.io/Assignment01.md

 #### Putting All Together: The ASM File

-The full code can be found in the [BindShell-Execve-Stack.nasm](https://github.com/galminyana/SLAE64/Assignment01/BindShell-Execve-Stack.nasm) on the [GitHub Repo](https://github.com/galminyana/SLAE64/).
+The code for this first version of the Bind Shell, can be found in the [BindShell-Execve-Stack.nasm](https://github.com/galminyana/SLAE64/Assignment01/BindShell-Execve-Stack.nasm) on the [GitHub Repo](https://github.com/galminyana/SLAE64/).

 Let's try the code compiling and linking it.
 Commands are: